 Most spinal cord injuries result from motor vehicle crashes, falls, assaults, and sports injuries.

-Magnetic resonance imaging or computed tomography is the best way to identify the injury.
+Magnetic resonance imaging (to assess injury to soft tissue, spinal cord, or ligaments) and/or computed tomography (to assess injury to bone) is the best way to identify the injury.

-Injuries may affect the spinal cord or the roots of the spinal nerves, which pass through the spaces between the back bones (vertebrae) of the spine.
-The bundle of nerves that extend downward from the spinal cord (cauda equina) may also be injured.
+Spinal injuries may affect the bones of the spine, the spinal cord, or the roots of the spinal nerves (short branches of the spinal nerves), which pass through the spaces between the vertebrae.
+The bundle of nerve roots that extend downward from the end of the spinal cord (cauda equina) may also be injured.
 Injuries of the spinal cord cause nerve damage or dysfunction in one the following ways:

-Because the spinal cord is surrounded and protected by the spine, injuries of the spine or its connective tissue (such as disks and ligaments—see see Figure: A Herniated Disk) can also injure the spinal cord.
+Because the spinal cord is surrounded and protected by the spine, injuries of the spine or its connective tissue (such as disks and ligaments—see figure A Herniated Disk Herniated Disk A herniated disk occurs when the tough covering of a disk in the spine tears or ruptures.
+The soft, jelly-like interior of the disk may then bulge out (herniate) through the covering.
+Aging... read more ) can also injure the spinal cord.
 Such injuries include the following:

-Attachments may be loosened so much that the vertebrae move freely.
+Ligaments may be loosened so much that the vertebrae move freely.
 These injuries are considered unstable.
 When vertebrae move, they can compress the spinal cord or its blood supply and damage spinal nerve roots.
 An unstable injury to the spine may not damage the spinal cord immediately.
-For example, the injury may cause muscle spasms that prevent the vertebrae from moving much.
-However, after hours or days, muscle spasms may subside, allowing the vertebrae to move freely and damage the spinal cord.
+For example, the injury may cause spasms of muscles supporting the spine that prevent the vertebrae from moving much.
+However, after hours or days, muscle spasms may subside, enabling the vertebrae to move freely, which can damage the spinal cord.